Computer-Assisted Design of Accelerated Composite Optimization Methods: OptISTA: Computer-assisted algorithmic design via PEP

 In solving $(\mathcal{O}^{\mathrm{outer}})$ numerically, we additionally assumed $\alpha=\beta$ and $\phi=\psi$ since we observed that adding those constraints did not worsen the worst-case performance.
 Under this additional assumption, our numerics lead us to believe that the following values are unique:

-However, the remaining values of $\phi,\psi$ and $\tau$ seem to be not unique, even with the additional constraints $\alpha=\beta$ and $\phi=\psi$.
+However, the remaining values of $\phi,\psi$ and $\tau$ seem not to be unique, even with the additional constraints $\alpha=\beta$ and $\phi=\psi$.
 The presented stepsizes and dual variables of \ref{eq:OptISTA_Alg} were chosen as they were the most analytically tractable that the authors could find.
 It may be that \ref{eq:OptISTA_Alg} is the only analytically tractable choice, or it may be that there is a simpler exact optimal algorithm.
 Further exploring the set of exact optimal algorithms beyond OptISTA is an interesting direction of future work.

-\paragraph{Global optimality through lower bound.} The resulting proof of Theorem~\ref{thm:OptISTA-rate} is likely globally optimal over methods of the form \eqref{eq:FSFOM} as it agrees with the global numerical solutions of the spatial branch-and-bound solvers, but Theorem~\ref{thm:OptISTA-rate}, by itself, does not guarantee global optimality.
-In other words, the proof of Theorem~\ref{thm:OptISTA-rate}, by itself, shows that it is a valid proof, but it does not show whether or not the proof can be improved.
-Rather, global optimality is established through the matching lower bound of Section~\ref{s:4}.
+\paragraph{Global optimality through lower bound.} The resulting proof of Theorem~\ref{thm:OptISTA-rate} is likely globally optimal over methods of the form \eqref{eq:FSFOM} as it agrees with the global numerical solutions of the spatial branch-and-bound solvers, but Theorem~\ref{thm:OptISTA-rate}, by itself, does not guarantee global optimality. {{In other words, the proof of Theorem~\ref{thm:OptISTA-rate}, by itself, shows a valid upper bound on the last-iterate function value suboptimality, but it does not show whether or not the proof can be improved.}} Rather, global optimality is established through the matching lower bound of Section~\ref{s:4}.
 In Section~\ref{s:4}, we prove that all deterministic first-order methods (precisely defined later) respect a lower bound that exactly matches the upper bound of Theorem~\ref{thm:OptISTA-rate}.
 Since \eqref{eq:FSFOM} are instances of deterministic first-order methods, global optimality is proved.